-GettingYour Comments Out Of Wordpress
+Exporting Comments Out Of WordPress CMS

-This post assumes that you have exported your comments out of Wordpress using the Wordpress plug-in 'Export comments' and that you have all your comments within a CSV file locate on your computer.
-As we're using C# we'll use an MVC controller and view to read in the CSV file, add data into a view model and then iterate through that view model to create an XML file that writes that data in the WXR format that Disqus requires to import it.
+This post assumes that you have exported your comments from WordPress using the plug-in, Export comment.
+This plug-in will allow you to export all your websites comments into a CSV file.
+For this tutorial, I will use an MVC controller and view to read in that CSV file, add data into a view model and then iterate through that view model to create an XML file that writes that data in the WXR format that Disqus requires to import it.
 You could additionally add this code to an app, or a scheduled task to do this instead.
 The choice is yours 👌!